My experience as an Office of Undergraduate Studies (OUS) scholar at Colgate has been incredible.Lara Shqair ’24 Syracuse, N.Y.

 Personally, I am proud of the opportunity I have been given to bring cultural and religious awareness to the Colgate campus through the Muslim Students Association and through the ALANA Cultural Center.
 Conducting difficult conversations with my social justice peer educators has been incredible, as we see firsthand how people open up about difficult topics, whether they be about social justice, racism, cultural awareness, along with how great the educational component is.

-What advice would you give to students in the Class of 2025?
+What advice would you give to future Colgate students?